Voice over Internet Protocol (VoIP) is the technology that turns analogue audio signals into digital data that can be sent over the Internet.

 There are a number of VoIP services that can provide free or low cost voice calling.
 These services are provided by a number of key players - Skype, VoIPBuster, VoIPFone (UK) and Vonage.Just do a Google search for 'VoIP services' and you'll see plenty of VoIP providers to choose from.

 Consumer VoIP services are ideal for making low cost calls to the public telephone network and many of them offer consumers excellent deals on calls, including unlimited UK calls and low cost international calling.
 They will also offer the ability to call other users within the "VoIP service" for free.
-For example, one Skype customer can call another Skype customer at no cost.

 To get this completely free service both you and your friend must have a broadband enabled PC and have Voice over Internet Protocol (VoIP) software installed.